'If you need to create a browsable list of information on your site, a WordPress directory plugin is the right tool for the job.

 Finally, it’s time to display your new directory, listing, or database on your site.
 This is the easiest step of all.

 Open up the page (new or existing) where you’d like to place your directory.
-Click on the Toggle Toolbar icon, and then Insert Posts Table:
+The next step depends on whether you're using the Classic Editor or Gutenberg:

 This will add a shortcode to the page.
 Wherever this shortcode appears, your directory will automatically generate on the front end: